A cookie walks into a bar…of chocolate.

 Not only is Fall the coziest season, but it’s the most delicious, too.
 When you mix pumpkin spice with chocolatey goodness, you want nothing more than to grab your significant other and wrap yourselves up in festive wonder.

 Speaking of being wrapped up, did you make sure to get your hands on the limited-released Pumpkin Throw?
 Made of 100% organic cotton, this oversized throw is just what you need to bring out the golden colors of the season.
 Is it soft?
 Yes.
 Is it transeasonal?
 Absolutely.
 The pumpkin throw wants nothing more than to complement your fall-inspired home decor, but it’s the perfect weight for all-year comfort.
 Learn more about our Pumpkin Throw here!

 And now for the main event.
 Stephani Pollack of The Cupcake Project has graced us with the most tempting fall cookies.
-These pair perfectly with our Pumpkin Throw, so check out the recipe below, and let’s get baking!
+They're a seasonal spin on traditional chocolate thumbprint cookies.
+These pumpkin cookies pair perfectly with our Pumpkin Throw, so check out the recipe below, and let’s get baking!

 - 1 cup unsalted butter, room temperature

 - ¼ teaspoon ground clove